 - 1. Turn off the controller. - 2.
-Turn off or unplug incoming power to the controller. - 3.
-Remove the junction box cover. - 4.
-Disconnect the detector leads from the terminal block in the junction box.
+Turn off or unplug incoming power to the controller. - If the detector is installed directly on a controller, open the controller door.
+If the detector is installed remotely from a controller in a junction box, remove the junction box cover. - 4.
+If the detector is installed directly on a controller, disconnect the detector leads from the detector terminal strip in the controller.
+Note the position of the color-coded leads as you remove them.
+If the detector is installed remotely from a controller in a junction box, disconnect the detector leads from the terminal block in the junction box.
 Note the position of the color-coded leads as you remove them. - 5.
-Unscrew the detector from the junction box conduit hub. - 6.
-Guide the detector leads of the replacement detector through the junction box conduit hub, then screw the mounting threads of the detector into the hub.
+Unscrew the detector from the controller conduit hub or junction box conduit hub. - 6.
+Guide the detector leads of the replacement detector through the controller conduit hub or junction box conduit hub, then screw the mounting threads of the detector into the hub.
 If necessary for environmental conditions, apply thread sealant or Teflon tape to the hub and/or detector threads to seal them. - 7.
-Connect the detector leads to the terminal block the same way the old detector was wired (see Figure 4 on page 5).
-See the controller operator's manual and the controller's detector head specification sheet for the 65-2497-SS detector to verify the connections to the controller are correct. - 8.
-Reinstall the junction box cover. - 9.
+If the detector is installed directly on a controller, connect the detector leads to the appropriate detector terminal strip terminals.
+See Figure 4 on page 9 for wiring to a generic controller.
+See the controller operator's manual and the controller's detector head specification sheet for the 65-2494RK detector for wiring specific to your controller. - If the detector is installed remotely from a controller in a junction box, connect the detector leads to the terminal block the same way the old detector was wired (see Figure 4 on page 9).
+See the controller operator's manual and the controller's detector head specification sheet for the 65-2497RK detector to verify the connections to the controller are correct. - 8.
+If the detector is installed remotely from a controller in a junction box, reinstall the junction box cover. - 9.
 Turn on or plug in power to the controller. - 10.
 Turn on the controller and place into normal operation.